Root Canals Save Teeth in Sioux City

 “Root canal” is one of the most cringe-causing phrases in our language – but it shouldn’t be!
 A properly performed root canal procedure alleviates the pain of a damaged or infected tooth, allowing it to be saved, rather than extracted.
-Dr. Dona Prince is known in the Sioux City area for her painless root canals.
+Dr. Dona Prince is known in the Sioux City area for getting her patients out of pain.

 When a tooth is cracked, or decay goes untreated, harmful oral bacteria make their way to the central pulp chamber.
 This hollow is filled with blood supply, tissue, and nerves.
 Pathogens cause infection that inflames the nerve and builds pressure within the tooth.
 You may experience an intermittent toothache, discomfort when you bite down, discoloration of the tooth, tenderness around it, or wake up with a swollen face and acute pain.